NikBangs/3gpp-chat-bot/README.md

 - OpenAI for GPT integration
 - React and Flask communities
 - NetworkX for graph processing
+- Sentence Transformers for semantic similarity

 ## 📞 Support

 For support and questions, please open an issue on GitHub or contact the development team.

+## 🔄 Recent Updates

+- **Code Cleanup**: Removed unused imports and dependencies
+- **Performance Optimization**: Improved caching system and response times
+- **UI Improvements**: Cleaner React components and styling
+- **Documentation**: Enhanced README with detailed project structure